mtralka/GeoQuery/README.md

 ### Project Status

- Currently, GeoQuery is in an early Beta mode with active Flickr integration and a solid codebase.
+ Currently, GeoQuery is in an early operational alpha mode with active Flickr integration and a solid codebase.
 Addition of further API's to come.

 ### Web example